lorenzo85/scenarios-ica/istio-installation-istioctl/step7/text.md

-Uninstall Istio from the Kubernetes cluster using the following command:
+Uninstall Istio from the Kubernetes cluster using `istioctl` and the `uninstall` command.

+The purge option ensures that all Istio related sources for all versions are deleted as well:

 ```bash
 istioctl uninstall --purge -y